EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 (09.01.2004)

-“This is surprising, but not actually unexpected,” claims Jörg Feldmann, “because arsenic has a high affinity for sulfur; in the body, arsenic ions bind to hydrogen sulfide groups in proteins, crippling important physiological functions.
-Bonding between arsenic and sulfur atoms also plays an important role in the breakdown of arsenic-containing compounds in the body.”
+“This is surprising, but not actually unexpected,” claims Jörg Feldmann, “because arsenic has a high affinity for sulphur; in the body, arsenic ions bind to hydrogen sulphide groups in proteins, crippling important physiological functions.
+Bonding between arsenic and sulphur atoms also plays an important role in the breakdown of arsenic-containing compounds in the body.”
 In their search for arsenic-containing metabolic products, Feldmann and his colleagues examined the urine of a British breed of sheep whose preferred food is seagrass.
-Seagrass accumulates arsenic, which is present in trace amounts in seawater, in the form of arsenosugars, a class of compounds previously considered to be nontoxic.
+Seagrass accumulates arsenic, which is present in trace amounts in seawater, in the form of arsenosugars, a class of compounds previously considered to be non-toxic.
 The thioorganoarsenate, whose structure was determined by chromatographic and mass spectroscopic methods, is not very stable, which may be one reason why it has only just been discovered.
-Standing for a long time or handling of the samples causes it to be rapidly converted to the corresponding oxoorganoarsenate; the sulfur atom is replaced by an oxygen atom.
+Standing for a long time or handling of the samples causes it to be rapidly converted to the corresponding oxoorganoarsenate; the sulphur atom is replaced by an oxygen atom.
 The oxo compound has been known for some time, it occurs in crustaceans and was thought to be a metabolite of arsenosugars that is excreted in urine.

 Perhaps thioorganoarsenates were previously just overlooked in the analysis of biological samples.
-Says Feldmann: “The standard conditions for the analysis of arsenic compounds seem to be very unfavorable for the detection of thioorganoarsenates.”
+Says Feldmann: “The standard conditions for the analysis of arsenic compounds seem to be very unfavourable for the detection of thioorganoarsenates.”
 For example, the pH value (acidity) plays an important role in the separation of samples on chromatography columns.
 In strongly acidic solutions, the thioorganoarsenate from sheep urine decomposes easily, while weakly acidic liquids make it impossible to elute the compound from the column at all.
 “Now that we know this, we may be able to discover many more thioorganoarsenic compounds,” speculates Feldmann.
 “In any case, the metabolism of arsenic compounds in the body seems to be more complex than previously thought, which raises more questions about the toxicity of arsenic compounds.”

 Source: